Kong/developer.konghq.com/app/_how-tos/create-a-webhook-with-kong-gateway.md

   - webhook
   - notifications
 tldr:
-  q: How do I create a webhook using Event Hooks
+  q: How do I create a webhook using Event Hooks?
   a: The `webhook` handler can be configured with a URL.
-When configured the Event Hook will listen on for the event and push information to the configured URL.
+When configured, the Event Hook will listen for the event and push information to the configured URL.

 prereqs:
   inline: